-In this tutorial, you will learn how to deploy the modern real-time streaming application.
+In this tutorial, you will learn how to deploy a modern real-time streaming application.
 This application serves as a reference framework for developing a big data pipeline, complete with a broad range of use cases and powerful reusable core components.
 You will explore the NiFi Dataflow application, Kafka topics, schemas, SAM topology and the visualization slices from Superset.

 - Overview of Trucking IoT Ref App